kmcooper/MINKWIC2023/README.md

 ### Resources
 Check out [this page](documents/guides.md) for more resources on excellent GitHub resources you can check out for examples as well as other tutorials and style guides.
+You can download the slides from todays workshop at this link:

 ### Contributors + Contact
 Me, [Kate Cooper](https://www.unomaha.edu/college-of-information-science-and-technology/about/faculty-staff/kate-cooper.php).